-Jacob’s Ladder customizes treatment programs for young adult males dealing with drug and alcohol addiction.
+Jacob’s Ladder customizes treatment programs for adult males dealing with drug and alcohol addiction.
 The program requires that our residents have a personal desire to quit and can express a willingness to follow the program requirements and schedule.
 Intake assessments are used to qualify any individual for our long-term, residential program.

 Is there someone I can talk to about the program?